diegopacheco/diegopacheco-architecture-library/src/pratices/MONTHLY_REVIEW.md

 # Monthly Review

-Code review is great.
-Architects should do Code review.
+[Code review](https://diego-pacheco.blogspot.com/2019/11/getting-best-out-github-with-remote.html) is great.
+Architects should do [Code review](https://diego-pacheco.blogspot.com/2018/07/lessons-learned-and-experiences-doing.html).
 However code review is pretty much focused on deltas.
 Which is not the whole story.

 Code review happens in-clycle, meaning every week, every day, or pretty much every time a ticket/PR is done.
 We also need a off-cycle review.

 As an architect, 1x per month or at least 1x per quarter you should look the whole codebase.
 Why?
-Beause them you are not looking the detlas, you are lookign the whole picture.
+Beause them you are not looking the [detlas](https://diego-pacheco.blogspot.com/2022/12/beyond-code-deltas.html), you are lookign the whole picture and seeing the [design](https://diego-pacheco.blogspot.com/2011/04/team-code-review-design-sessions.html).

 Such pratice is important to see:
 * Architectural concept drift: Are we still following the intended architecture?
 Are there parts of the code that have diverged from the original design principles?